MatSKRAFT: A framework for large-scale materials knowledge extraction from scientific tables: Discussion

 Several technical limitations constrain the current framework.
 Properties with inconsistent reporting conventions across the literature, particularly thermal expansion coefficient and Poisson's ratio, present ongoing extraction challenges due to variational notation systems and unit representations.
 Complex table structures with non-standard layouts or multiple materials in unconventional orientations remain difficult to process automatically.
 A significant portion of the KB contains property measurements without corresponding compositional data, reflecting standard reporting practices where compositional information appears in article text rather than tables.
 The 62.97\% recall for composition extraction varies substantially across table types, with PI tables requiring contextual inference beyond tabular content proving particularly challenging.
 Additionally, specialized formats such as chemical reaction tables and incremental doping studies often require synthesis of information distributed across multiple document sections.

 These limitations do not diminish the utility of the extracted data.
 Property measurements with complete source traceability support applications including multi-property materials screening for specific design requirements and identification of materials with unusual property combinations relevant to emerging technologies.
-Future development should prioritize text-based composition extraction to complement the table-focused approach, extension to synthesis and characterization methods, and integration with predictive modeling frameworks.
+Future development should prioritize text-based composition extraction to complement the table-focused approach, extension to synthesis and characterization methods, integration with predictive modeling frameworks, and adoption of standardized unit vocabularies such as QUDT~\cite{qudt_ontology} or UCUM~\cite{ucum_v2_2}.
+While the current implementation of \matskraft{} uses ScienceDirect~\cite{elsevier} XML files as input, the framework can potentially be extended to other publishers through PDF-to-XML conversion pipelines.
+However, the reliability of such approaches requires careful benchmarking because errors introduced during document parsing and conversion may propagate to downstream information extraction tasks.
+In addition, several important material properties, such as stress-strain curves and phase diagrams, are often reported as figures rather than text.
+Extracting such information would require the development of multimodal extraction models capable of jointly processing textual and visual content.
+Also, a hybrid approach could selectively employ large language models (LLMs) to annotate training data for properties where \matskraft{} exhibits lower extraction accuracy.
+However, contemporary frontier LLMs do not offer a significant extraction gain on these properties, and no single model consistently outperforms \matskraft{} by a significant margin across any subset of properties.
+We have therefore not pursued this strategy here; nevertheless, it remains a promising avenue for future exploration as next-generation LLMs continue to evolve.
 The availability of both the \matskraft{} framework and the resulting knowledge base provides a foundation for accelerated materials discovery across research communities, with potential applications in energy storage, electronics, and sustainable material development.